adrienverge/kijijiapi/README.md

 Robot to post ads on Kijiji.

-This set of bash functions allow you to automatically post ads on the [Kijiji] [1] advertisement community.
+This Python program allows you to automatically post ads on the [Kijiji] [1] advertisement community.
 Using a crontab, you can program it to post your ad regularly and make sure more users will see it.